anisa07/anisa07/README.md

 ### Hi there 👋

 #### About me

-I am a frontend developer, here is my profile on [LinkedIn](https://www.linkedin.com/in/anisa-askarova-b94878110);
-I love to learn, investigate and try new stuff.
-My favorite stack is React.js and Typescript, but I also love to play with Vue.js and Solid
+I am an experienced frontend dev and test automation engineer with a solid background in React, Next.js, React Native, Node.js, Vue, Cypress.
+I have expertise in using modern CSS frameworks like Tailwind and Chakra UI to create visually appealing and responsive applications.
+My skill set includes both development and test automation, allowing me to deliver high-quality and reliable software solutions.
 <!--
 **anisa07/anisa07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.